joyjeet/AzureMLHOL01/README.md

 ![image](https://github.com/joyjeet/AzureMLHOL01/blob/master/images/DataScienceClub7_3.png)

 While the import data is selected, click on launch wizard, then follow the promt and fill in the required field as shown below.
+All fields should be populated in the dropdowns. storage blob and container should have been created already.
+Please enter the container that was created earlier in step #3.

 ![image](https://github.com/joyjeet/AzureMLHOL01/blob/master/images/DataScienceClub7_4.png)